mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 Therefore, it would be possible to keep most regular working group sessions within the usual five main meeting days but have some of the more conflicted sessions in other dedicated time slots.
-As the Hackathon for fully online only meetings is usually held in the week before the online plenary meeting
+As the Hackathon for fully online meetings is usually held in the week before the online plenary meeting
 {{RFC9311}}, that week is already a highly active week for many IETF participants and might provide an opportunity to schedule a few selected